CyberT33N/guest-os/README.md

 # Guest OS
-List for dependencies for any guest OS when you want to start developing..
+List for software/dependencies for any guest OS when you want to start developing..
 As example for companies..